FaizaanAlFaisal/CAO-Hardware-Project/ESP32-Test-Programs.md

 <br/>
 <br/>
 <br/>

+# PushButton Controlled LED

-Compounding onto this basic program, we can test input functionality by use of a push-button.
+Compounding onto the previous program, we can test input functionality by use of a push-button.
 The desired functionality is that the light will only be enabled so long as the button is pressed, and turns off as soon as the button is released.
 <br/>